tacoda/odin-caesar-cipher/README.md

 Caesar.cipher("my message", 5)
 ```

-This repository is a solution to the [Odin Ceasar Cipher](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/caesar-cipher) problem.
+This repository is a solution to the [Odin Caesar Cipher](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/caesar-cipher) problem.

 ---